-1 Restated for change in accounting policy as disclosed in note 4 of the Company's audited annual consolidated financial statements for the year ended December 31, 2018.
+&lt;sup>1 Restated for change in accounting policy as disclosed in note 4 of the Company's audited annual consolidated financial statements for the year ended December 31, 2018.

-During the last eight quarters, the Company's net loss has ranged between \$18,374 and \$1,926.
-In the time period reflected, the largest losses have been recorded for the third quarter which is when the Company's summer drill programs occur at each of its Canadian projects while the losses recorded in the first quarter of each year tend to be relatively low as the Company's exploration efforts are limited to Peru during these months, however the comparatively high losses for Q4 2017 and Q1 2018 related to the Company's initial drill program that was completed at its Huilacollo project in Peru.
+During the last eight quarters, the Company's net loss has ranged between \$7,488 and \$1,926.
+In the time period reflected, the largest losses are generally recorded in the second and third quarters each year due to the timing of option grants, which typically occur in the second quarter, and the Company's summer exploration programs at its Canadian projects, which occur during the third quarter.
+Comparatively high losses were also reported for Q4 2017 and Q1 2018 as related to the Company's initial drill program that was completed at its Huilacollo project in Peru.

-Management's Discussion and Analysis of Financial Condition and Results of Operations for the six months ended June 30, 2019 (In thousands of Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis of Financial Condition and Results of Operations for the nine months ended September 30, 2019 (In thousands of Canadian dollars, unless otherwise noted)